Get help with the costs of studying and living during your undergraduate degree

 Students from the European Union

-If you’re an EU Student applying for an undergraduate place in the 2018/19, you will continue to have access to student loans for tuition fees, if eligible, for the duration of your degree.
+If you’re an EU Student applying for an undergraduate place in 2020/21, you will continue to have access to student loans for tuition fees, if eligible, for the duration of your degree.

 If you are an EU national who has resided in the UK for over five years, you will also have access to undergraduate maintenance support.